 Celebrate the sunset

-Florida’s sunsets are spectacular, and you can celebrate them night after night at Clearwater Beach.
-You’ll find special sunset celebrations at Pier 60, Clearwater Municipal Marina and Mandalay Avenue.
+Florida’s sunsets are spectacular, and you can celebrate the night after night at Clearwater Beach.
+You’ll find special sunset celebrations at Pier 60, Clearwater Municipal Marina, and Mandalay Avenue.
 The atmosphere is fantastic – expect to find live bands playing, local artisans peddling their wares, and all kinds of performers delighting the crowds.
 As sunset approaches, the party stops to give you time to soak up the views.
 Then, when the sun goes down, the party continues!

 Fancy staying in town?
 The vacation homes in this part of Florida start from around $190 per night.

 Head to the west coast city of Tampa and you’ll find Cuban-inspired Ybor City (pronounced EE-bore) with its signature street lamps, wrought-iron balconies, and brick-paved streets.
 Back in 1886, Vicente Martinez Ybor visited the area and decided to set up his Cuban-born cigar empire here.
 Today, it’s a vibrant Cuban-style district packed with museums, galleries, restaurants, and nightlife.

 No visit to Ybor City would be complete without a stop at the Ybor City Museum or a stroll around Jose Marti Park, where Cuban freedom fighter Jose Marti often stayed.
 Opposite the park is Ybor Factory Building, the neighborhood’s first-ever cigar factory.
 Whilst in town, be sure to visit the Sunshine State’s oldest eatery, The Columbia Restaurant.
 This family-ran institution is steeped in history and offers a wide-ranging menu of fantastic traditional food and drink – along with daily outings from flamenco dancers (apart from Sundays) that are sure to set pulses racing.